CRYPTO_X25519(3MONOCYPHER) | 3MONOCYPHER | CRYPTO_X25519(3MONOCYPHER) |

 ()

-deterministically computes the public key from a random secret key.
+Generates a public key from a secret key.
+The arguments are:

 - raw_shared_secret